LLM-as-an-Interviewer: Beyond Static Testing Through Dynamic LLM Evaluation: Can LLM-as-an-Interviewer Mitigate Data Contamination Issue?

 We establish various settings depending on the model's training dataset.
 Specifically, we use two open-source models, OLMoE and Zephyr-7b, whose training datasets are disclosed, and fine-tune them on different training sets.
 These settings allow us to evaluate both \textbf{Uncontaminated Models}—which do not access the test set during training, and \textbf{Contaminated Models}—which are trained with exposure to the test set.

-\paragraph{Uncontaminated Model Training} As shown in the setting column of Table~\ref{tab:contamtable}, we train uncontaminated models using three distinct configurations: \begin{itemize} \item[1] Models trained exclusively on the train set of the target dataset (In-Distribution, ${Train}_{ID}$). \item[2] Models trained on both the ${Train}_{ID}$ and additional datasets from the same domain (Out-Of-Distribution, ${Train}_{OOD}$). \item[3] Models trained solely on ${Train}_{OOD}$. \end{itemize}
+\paragraph{Uncontaminated Model Training} As shown in the setting column of Table~\ref{tab:math-contam}, we train uncontaminated models using three distinct configurations: \begin{itemize}[nosep, topsep=0pt, itemsep=0pt] \item[1] Models trained exclusively on the train set of the target dataset (In-Distribution, ${Train}_{ID}$). \item[2] Models trained on both the ${Train}_{ID}$ and additional datasets from the same domain (Out-Of-Distribution, ${Train}_{OOD}$). \item[3] Models trained solely on ${Train}_{OOD}$. \end{itemize}